top of page

 • 4 min read

-For the Zoque, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Zoque, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Zoque language, why the Zoque are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Zoque language, why the Zoque are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Zoque?

 Archaeological records place the Zoque people on the Pacific coast of Chiapas over 5,800 years ago.
 They were among the first cultures in Mesoamerica to shift from foraging to maize cultivation.
-By the 14th century, the Zapotecs had seized parts of Zoque territory, creating a geographical division between the Zoque and Mixe peoples.
-Spanish colonization began in 1523, and with it came forced labor, tribute demands, and a catastrophic population decline.
+By the 14th century, the Zapotecs had seized parts of Zoque territory and created a geographical division between the Zoque and Mixe peoples.
+Spanish colonization began in 1523, with it came forced labor, tribute demands, and a catastrophic population decline.

 Despite increasing assimilation into the broader Mexican culture, agriculture remains central to the Zoque.
-The Zoque cultivate maize, beans, and squash, along with coffee, cocoa, and fruit.
+They cultivate maize, beans, and squash, along with coffee, cocoa, and fruit.
 Pottery, especially black clay pieces rimmed in white, and traditional dress (mainly worn by women) also remain important cultural symbols.

 Why are the Zoque migrating?